 Brighton Girls is seeking a reliable individual who works well in a team to play a key role cleaning the school premises, so that a clean and tidy environment is maintained for students, staff and visitors.

 Previous experience is not essential, but you will need knowledge of basic cleaning equipment and materials and be able to follow instructions.

 Why join Brighton Girls?

 As part of the Girls’ Day School Trust, our staff benefit from our 140-year history of excellence and innovation in girls’ education, with many opportunities to share ideas and best practice with colleagues across the network.
-They have access to an extensive central training and professional development programme to complement school-based INSET, and also funding grants for individual courses of study.
+They have access to an extensive central training and professional development programme to compliment school-based INSET, and also funding grants for individual courses of study.

 The GDST is committed to diversity, inclusion and real change: a family where every individual is valued, respected and included.

 We are committed to the safeguarding of children and child protection screening will apply to this post.

 Thank you for your interest in working at Brighton Girls GDST.

 Please follow and become part of our community on LinkedIn